ros-controls/ros2_control_demos/robot_6_dof/README.md

     return command_interfaces;
 }
 ```
+The `read` method is core method in the ROS 2 control loop.
+During the main loop, ROS 2 control loops over all hardware components and calls the `read` method.
+It is executed on the realtime thread, hence the method must obey by realtime constraints.
+The `read` method is responsible for updating the data values of the `state_interfaces`.
+Since the data value point to class member variables, those values can be filled with their corresponding sensor values, which will in turn update the values of each exported `StateInterface` object.
 ```c++
 return_type RobotSystem::read(const rclcpp::Time & time, const rclcpp::Duration &period) {
     // read hardware values for state interfaces, e.g joint encoders and sensor readings